sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 The goals / steps of this project are the following:

 - Use the simulator to collect data of good driving behavior
-- Build, a convolution neural network in Keras that predicts steering angles from images
+- Build a convolution neural network in Keras that predicts steering angles from images
 - Train and validate the model with a training and validation set
-- Test that the model successfully drives around track one without leaving the road
+- Test that the model successfully drives around track1 without leaving the road
 - Summarize the results with a written report

-We kept 2 additional goals
+We kept 2 additional goals for ourselves

 1. Test that the model successfully drives around track2 without leaving the road
 2. Train the model only using track1 data.
 Never show the model data of track2.
 Yet the car should be able to successfully drive around track2